ncatlab/nlab-content/pages/4/3/3/4/24334/content.md

 There are many different ways to formalize the directed interval primitive in simplicial type theory:

-* one could simply postulate in vanilla [[dependent type theory]] via inference rules and axioms a directed interval primitive, as in [Gratzer, Weinberger, & Buchholtz 2024](#GWB24).
+* one could simply postulate in vanilla [[dependent type theory]] via inference rules and axioms a directed interval primitive as a [[bounded total order]], as in [Gratzer, Weinberger, & Buchholtz 2024](#GWB24).

-* one could use [[two-level type theory]] consisting of a non-fibrant layer, and then axiomatise a directed interval primitive in the non-fibrant layer
+* one could use [[two-level type theory]] consisting of a non-fibrant layer, and then axiomatise a directed interval primitive as a [[bounded total order]] in the non-fibrant layer

-* one could use [[type theory with shapes]] consisting of a non-fibrant layer of cubes which is a [[simple type theory]] and a non-fibrant layer of topes which is a [[propositional logic]] over the cube layer, and then define the directed interval primitive using the cube and tope layers, as in [Riehl & Shulman 2017](#RiehlShulman17)
+* one could use [[type theory with shapes]] consisting of a non-fibrant layer of cubes which is a [[simple type theory]] and a non-fibrant layer of topes which is a [[propositional logic]] over the cube layer, and then define the directed interval primitive as a [[bounded total order]] using the cube and tope layers, as in [Riehl & Shulman 2017](#RiehlShulman17)

 ### With axioms

-The directed interval primitive $\mathbb{2}$ in simplicial type theory is a non-trivial bounded [[total order]].
+The directed interval primitive $\mathbb{2}$ in simplicial type theory is a non-trivial [[bounded total order]].
 Bounded total orders have many definitions in mathematics, such as a bounded [[partial order]] satisfying totality, or a [[lattice]] satisfying totality.
 As such, there are multiple possible sets of inference rules one could use to present the directed interval in the formalization.

 The axiomx for the directed interval primitive $(\mathbb{2}, \leq)$ as a [[partial order]] in the formalization are as follows: